 Scheduling a Group for Accelerated Instruction

-Once the accelerated learning group has been created, a teacher can go to the Scheduling page, just like they would to schedule a single student.
+Once the accelerated learning group has been created, a teacher can go to the Appointments page, just like they would to schedule a single student.
 Instead of searching for a single student though, now they want to schedule an entire group.

 As with scheduling a single student, to schedule the group for the AI session that was created, they need to be scheduled on the day it’s occurring.
 And also, as with scheduling a single student, there are two ways to schedule.

 Of course, the group doesn’t necessarily need to be scheduled all at once, but this would likely save time.
-If a teacher wants to schedule each student in the group with perhaps a different appointment type, or different schedule comment, they could select the Schedule button for each student individually to schedule them.